blaubachn/slideshow/README.md

-# Eye of Gnome/Mate Remote
+# Slideshow

 This application uses Eye of Gnome or Eye of Mate and CherryPy to start, update or stop a slideshow of pictures.
-The main use for it is being able to have a computer that is scanning a synced folder of some kind to be able to change what is being rotated through.
+The main use for it is being able to have a computer that is scanning a synced folder of some kind to be able to change the picture being rotated through.

 # Setup